 Samuel Adams, Rights of the Colonists:

-s Christians--
+As Christians--

-"These may be best understood by reading--and carefully studying the institutes of the great Lawgiver and head of the Christian Church:which are to be found clearly written and
+"These may be best understood by reading--and carefully studying the institutes of the great Lawgiver and head of the Christian Church:which are to be found clearly written and promulgated in the New Testament--"

 As Men:

-When Men enter into Society, it is by voluntary consent; and they have a right to demand and insist upon the performance of such conditions,And
+When Men enter into Society, it is by voluntary consent; and they have a right to demand and insist upon the performance of such conditions,And "previous limitations"as "form"an "equitable" "original compact".--

 Every natural Right not expressly given up or from the nature of a Social Compact necessarily ceded "remains".--